padogrid/padogrid/padogrid-deployment/src/main/resources/pods/README.md

 To create a pod, you must first create a host-only network in VirtualBox to setup a private network with your host OS so that the VMs and the host OS can communicate each other.

 ### Linux/MacOS

+#### VirtualBox 7.x

+- Open the VirtualBox Manager (tested with v7.0).
+- Select "Tools" at the upper left corner.
+- Select th "Host-only Netowrks" tab.
+- Select the "Create" button at the top.
+- Enter "Lower Bound" and "Upper Bound" IP addresses.
+VirtualBox 7.x has deprecated host-only adapters in favor of host-only networks.
+When you create a pod, you will need to supply an IP address in this range.

+#### VirtualBox 6.x, 5.x

 - Open the VirtualBox Manager (tested with v6.0).
 - Select "Tools" at the upper left corner